Wcubed/asset_explorer/readme.md

   other than the appdata directory, for cross-platform and backup functionality.
 - Allow saving the "config.json" somewhere else.
 Maybe by using a "look here" setting in the appdata config?
   Or simply simlink :P.

 - Add built-in tags, like: "transparent-background"
 - Detect images with transparent backgrounds, and system-tag them accordingly (built-in tags)?
 How to do this reliably and quickly?
+- Detect predominant colors on images automatically.
+    - For example: is the percentage with pixels near color x above y percent? then tag it with that color's system tag.
+    - Allow overriding those automatic system tags?
-- General robustnes (file not found, config key not found, and such.)
+- General robustness (file not found, config key not found, and such.)
 - Make it clear that removing a pack, will not actually remove the "asset_pack.json" and therefore it's settings will be remembered.
 - Sort asset packs by name.